humaidq/huma.id/content/projects/iglu.md

 It uses Miek Gieben's DNS library for both resolving and serving.

 #### 2.4.
 Plugin SDK

+![a screenshot of a code snippet with an implementation of a test plugin, displaying the OnLoad and GetManifest functions stubbed](plugin-sdk.jpg)

 This is our Software Development Kit for developing iglü server plugins in Go.
 It is based on HashiCorp's [go-plugin] library, which they use in their products.